 Short-term Care: ER Visits

-This tells you the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-There is usually a correlation between having fewer emergency room visits and the overall quality of nursing home care.
+This indicates the number of emergency room visits per thousand days of short-term care.
+There is generally a correlation between staying out of the emergency room and the overall quality of short-term care.

 Nearby Hospitals